 As Google has evolved from a simple question and answer engine into a service that can utilize machine-learning to provide the best solution for a users’ needs (especially with the introduction of RankBrain), the practice of search engine optimization has to move away from single-keyword applications into focusing on the whole user experience.

-In this article, we will identify the essential pieces of information that you will need to display to your potential customers, to show social proof, build customer confidence, and ultimately increase click-thru-rates to your online storefront.
+In this article, we will identify the essential pieces of information that you will need to display to your potential customers, to show social proof, build customer confidence, and ultimately increase clicks-through-rate to your online storefront.
 We will focus specifically on implementing structured data snippets to display rich results for users and provide examples of brands that are executing these tactics to perfection.

-Yes.
-Both users and search engines have gotten smarter, and the SEO tactics of 2008 will no longer be sufficient for winning over new traffic to your website.
+Both users and search engines have gotten smarter, and older SEO tactics will no longer be sufficient for winning over new traffic to your website.
 Take the example above, for the Razer Blade Stealth laptop.
 The listing for Best Buy does not even show up until position three, drowned out by two Amazon search listings.
 However, Best Buy is the only complete rich result in this example, making it look more credible.
 The extra work this team put in to give users all the information they need to properly tee-up their expectations will go a long way here.

 By marking this URL up with several types of structured data from Schema.org, Best Buy has made this listing eligible to display rich results including breadcrumbs, aggregate rating, price, and availability.